smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

 program is executed.

-**EMLPWDPATH**: \*EXTERNAL **- or -** MS Windows \\path\\file where the encrypted mail server user\'s password was stored.
+**EMLPWDPATH**: \*EXTERNAL **- or -** MS Windows \\path\\file where the encrypted mail server user's password was stored.

-The full MS Windows directory path and actual file name where the mail server user\'s password was stored.
+The full MS Windows directory path and actual file name where the mail server user's password was stored.
 The password must be stored using the utility SMAEncryptPassword.exe (located in the directory
-\\OpConxps\\Email Monitor\\, as documented in [Encrypting Passwords](https://help.smatechnologies.com/opcon/core/latest/Files/UI/Enterprise-Manager/Encrypting-Passwords.md#top){.MCXref
-.xref} in the **Enterprise Manager** online help).
+\\OpConxps\\Email Monitor\\, as documented in [Encrypting Passwords](https://help.smatechnologies.com/opcon/core/latest/Files/UI/Enterprise-Manager/Encrypting-Passwords.md#top) in the **Enterprise Manager** online help).

 \*EXTERNAL = Do not include this value in the mail task parameters file, it will be specified on the command line where the SMASendMail.exe